prolike/prolike.io/_gigs/CCC.md

 ## They started jammin’

 CCC was stuck on a expensive WordPress site, the images and text were flying all over the screen and the structure of the website was complicated and unorganized.
-We developed a new JAM-stack (link til we’re jammin’) website, hosted on Github, reducing their website monthly cost to zero!
+We developed a new [JAM-stack](/stories/we-re-jammin/) website, hosted on Github, reducing their website monthly cost to zero!
 They got a new smooth design, reflecting their image and a new, much more user-friendly showcase of their courses and services.

 ## A much needed Moodle